NeroSong/ns_appointment_calendar/README.md

 ## Customization

 The widget is highly customizable with theme support.
-You can customize:
+You can customize by parameters or just edit the source code:

 - Colors and styles
 - Time slots
 - Disabled dates
 - Text strings
 - Layout and spacing

-## Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests.

 ## License